BFronz/DeveloperProfileGenerator/README.md

 ## Special Features
 Unique readme file is created with the format of README_<GitHubID>.MD.
 Fast running.
 Clean nice ouptut.
+Easy to run: